 Some physicians prescribe compounded bio-identical hormones that are prepared by pharmacists.
 Compounded hormone replacement is described in more detail below.

-Certain hormone preparations (including estradiol and progesterone), have been tested by the FDA and are available commercially by prescription.
+Certain hormone preparations (including estradiol and progesterone), have been tested by the and are available commercially by prescription.
 Other "compounded" hormone preparations contain combinations of different hormones that are individually prepared by pharmacists.
 There is no evidence that compounded hormones are any safer than commercial hormones.
-Because compounded hormones are not tested or approved by the FDA, compounded hormones may vary from one pharmacy to another.
+Because compounded hormones are not tested or approved by the , compounded hormones may vary from one pharmacy to another.
 Some custom-compounded preparations are not covered by insurance plans.
 Occasionally, custom-compounded hormones may provide certain benefits, allowing doses and mixtures of different hormones that are not available in commercial products.

 Some health care providers periodically use saliva tests to measure the overall level of hormones in patients who use compounded hormones.
 Many menopause experts believe this type of testing unnecessary and unreliable.

 The North American Menopause Society (NAMS), a professional organization devoted to promoting women's health and quality of life through an understanding of menopause, published a position statement on compounded hormone replacement.
-For most women, NAMS does not recommend custom-compounded products over well-tested, government-approved products.
+For most people, NAMS does not recommend custom-compounded products over well-tested, government-approved products.
 Nor does the Society recommend saliva testing to determine hormone levels.

-Systemic hormones are given by skin patch, cream or pills.
+- Systemic hormones are given by skin patch, cream or pills.
 They enter the bloodstream and deliver hormones throughout the body.
 Systemic hormones are the most effective way to treat menopause symptoms, but they can come with side effects.

-For women who have not removed their uterus, Intrauterine Devices (IUDs) may be used to deliver progesterone directly to the uterus to protect against endometrial cancer.
+- Intrauterine Devices (IUDs) may be used to deliver progesterone directly to the uterus to protect against endometrial cancer.
 Intrauterine progesterone has fewer side effects than systemic progesterone.

 Systemic hormones improve most of the side effects and long-term consequences of surgical menopause, including